 What’s more, our colleges have highest four-year graduation rate in the state (and the Midwest).
 Why does that matter?
-Not only are our students are less likely to pay for extra years of tuition, but they’re also more likely to begin their careers — and earn money — sooner.
+Not only are our students are less likely to pay for extra years of tuition, but they’re also more likely to begin their careers — and earning money — sooner.

 Employers know that liberal arts graduates make great additions to their organization because our graduates: